Environmental preservation and building environmentally-friendly societies

 Control and reduction of substances of concern

-To strengthen control of chemicals contained in our products, we manage substances regulated by automakers themselves and by our own company in addition to substances controlled by domestic and international regulations.
-We watch the trends in European REACH*1 regulations and the EU RoHS Directive*2 and have a system in place to respond rapidly when these regulations are revised.
+To strengthen the management of chemical substances in our products, we control legally regulated substances in each country, substances that are self-regulated by automakers, and substances covered by our own company regulations.
+We monitor the trends in European REACH*1 regulations and the EU RoHS Directive*2 and have a system in place to respond rapidly when these regulations are revised.
 To respond to requests from automakers in each country for information on chemical substances in products, we have devised mechanisms and conducted systems for global collective management of chemical substances that we are currently using in Japan, China, Thailand and Vietnam.
 We will be steadily expanding this system to places where it is not yet in use.

 - *1 Registration, Evaluation, Authorization and Restriction of Chemicals